-The following details for key management personnel include those positions that had authority and responsibility for planning, directing and controlling the activities of the QFCC during 2020-21 and 2019-20.
+The following details for key management personnel include those positions that had authority and responsibility for planning, directing and controlling the activities of the QFCC during 2021-22 and 2020-21.

-Position Position Responsibility Chief Executive Officer & Principal Commissioner As the Chief Executive Officer of the agency, the role provides strategic and cross-sectorial leadership and direction to government and non-government agencies to strengthen laws, policies, practices and services that improve the child protection and family support system.
+Position Position Responsibility Chief Executive Officer & Principal Commissioner As the Chief Executive Officer of the agency, the role provides strategic and cross-sectorial leadership and direction to government agencies to strengthen laws, policies, practices and services that improve the child protection and family support system.
 The role is responsible for providing expert advice on child protection practices, underpinned by research, to improve the safety and wellbeing of children and young people.
 Maintaining the rights of children in all situations continues to drive the work of the agency.
 This role is also the Chair of the independent Child Death Review Board.
 Commissioner The role supports the Principal Commissioner to provide strategic direction and leadership to develop and deliver integrated strategies designed to build capability and capacity and improve the culture of the child protection and family support system.
 The role has a strong focus on collaboration, partnerships and networks across the sector and improving outcomes for Aboriginal and Torres Strait Islander children and families.
-Deputy Commissioner The role was responsible for supporting the Commissioners and leading and maintaining the QFCC's strategic and operational frameworks, achieved through a broad range of activities, projects and services to support children, families and communities across the State.
-Executive Director, Corporate and Communications The role leads the agency corporate services, communications and education and community engagement activities.
-It is responsible for making sure the QFCC has the appropriate controls, administrative, legal and corporate governance arrangements, media and corporate communications, reporting procedures, and people oriented systems in place to effectively support the operations of the QFCC in line with key legislative and policy obligations.
+Senior Executive Director The role leads the agency corporate services, policy, communications and education and community engagement activities.
+It is responsible for making sure that the QFCC has the appropriate controls, administrative, legal and corporate governance arrangements, media and corporate communications, reporting procedures, and people oriented systems in place to effectively support the operations of the QFCC in line with key legislative and policy obligations.
+Executive Director, Child Death Prevention The role leads child death prevention and the Child Death Review Board secretariat functions.
+TOVETHIOT The role oversees the QFCC maintaining a register on all child deaths in Queensland to inform prevention activities and make available better information on risk factors and causes of death.